Cupprum/MediaServer/rpi/README.md

 **Steps:**
 * Install the latest Raspbian OS using `Raspberry Pi Imager.app`.

 * Pin the desired IP Address of `raspberrpi` in admin console of router, `LAN` setting tab.
-I want the raspberry be accessible under `192.168.0.100`.
+I want the Raspberry be accessible under `192.168.0.100`.

 * Execute the `bootstrap.sh` shell script to update the system, install Docker, minikube and disable wifi.